beeware/beeware/docs/tutorial/tutorial-1.rst

 Bootstrap a new project
 =======================

 Let's start our first BeeWare project!
-Using the Briefcase ``new`` command, we're going to create an application called **Hello World**.
+We're going to use the Briefcase ``new`` command to create an application called **Hello World**.
 Run the following from your command prompt:

 .. tabs::